Top 5 This Week

 What does the Laurentians region offer north of Montreal?

 The Laurentians — the ancient Precambrian shield highlands beginning 80km north of Montreal — provide Montreal residents with the most accessible ski and wilderness recreation of any major Canadian city.
-Mont-Tremblant (150km north) is the premier Quebec ski resort: a UNESCO-designated biosphere reserve village, 755 acres of skiable terrain across four mountain faces, and a pedestrian resort village of Tyrolean character that is one of the most complete four-season resort destinations in eastern Canada.
-The Laurentians’ Route des Sommets cycling and cross-country ski network, the P’tit Train du Nord linear trail (232km from Saint-Jérôme to Mont-Laurier, converted from a historic railway), and the lake cabin culture (chalets on the Laurentian lakes are a multi-generational Montreal family tradition) provide outdoor recreation infrastructure that makes the Laurentians essential to understanding Montreal’s quality of life.
-Smaller ski areas (Saint-Sauveur, Sainte-Adèle) provide 90-minute access from Montreal for day trips.
+Mont-Tremblant (about 145km north) is the premier Quebec ski resort: roughly 760 acres of skiable terrain across four mountain faces, and a pedestrian resort village of Tyrolean character that ranks among the most complete four-season resort destinations in eastern Canada.
+The Laurentians’ Route des Sommets cycling and cross-country ski network, the P’tit Train du Nord linear trail (234km from Bois-des-Filion to Mont-Laurier, converted from a historic railway), and the lake cabin culture (chalets on the Laurentian lakes are a multi-generational Montreal family tradition) make the region essential to understanding Montreal’s quality of life.
+Smaller ski areas (Saint-Sauveur, Sainte-Adèle) sit within a 90-minute drive of Montreal for day trips.

 What does the Gaspésie Peninsula offer as a Quebec wilderness destination?

 The Gaspésie Peninsula — the land mass extending into the Gulf of St Lawrence east of Quebec City, where the Appalachian Mountains meet the St Lawrence estuary and the open Atlantic — is Quebec’s most spectacular wilderness destination: a landscape where sea cliffs, boreal forest, and mountain tundra combine in terrain of extraordinary visual drama.
-The Chic-Choc Mountains (the Gaspésie portion of the Appalachians, with Mont Jacques-Cartier at 1,268m the highest peak in Quebec outside the high Arctic) provide the most significant alpine walking in eastern Canada.
-The Gaspésie National Park’s mountain herd of woodland caribou (reintroduced; one of the southernmost woodland caribou herds in North America) is the most distinctive wildlife of the region.
+The Chic-Choc Mountains (the Gaspésie portion of the Appalachians, with Mont Jacques-Cartier at 1,268m the highest peak in the Canadian Appalachians) hold the finest alpine walking in eastern Canada.
+The Gaspésie National Park’s mountain herd of woodland caribou (reintroduced; one of the southernmost woodland caribou herds in North America) is the region’s most distinctive wildlife.
 Percé Rock (a massive detached limestone rock with a natural arch, one of the most photographed geological features in eastern Canada) and Bonaventure Island (offshore, accessible by boat, with the world’s largest accessible northern gannet colony — 100,000+ gannets nesting on the cliff faces) define the Gaspésie’s coastline.
 The Forillon National Park at the tip of the peninsula provides whale watching (multiple species, accessible from boat or from the cap cliffs) and the terminus of the Trans Canada Trail.

 What is Quebec’s food and festival culture and why does it define the province’s identity?